sgl-project/ome/python/ome/docs/V1beta1RunnerSpec.md

 # V1beta1RunnerSpec

-RunnerSpec defines container configuration plus additional config settings
+RunnerSpec defines container configuration plus additional config settings The Runner is the primary container that executes the model serving or token generation logic.

 ## Properties